-You are expected to attend lectures, tutorials, labs, and the mid-semester exam in order to maximise learning.
+You are expected to watch lecture videos, and attend lectures, tutorials, labs, and the midsemester exam in order to maximise learning.
 You must prepare well for your laboratory classes and your lab work will be assessed.
 In addition to the lecture notes/video, you should read relevant sections of the recommended text.
 Reading additional texts will further enhance your learning experience.
 Group learning is also encouraged.
 UNSW assumes that self-directed study of this kind is undertaken in addition to attending face-to-face classes throughout the course.